AIRLegend/Anvil/README.md

 ***
 Swing based Java graphic library.

-Can easily be used for anyone who wants to implement a simple GUI in his/her project.
+Can easily be used by anyone who wants to implement a simple GUI in his/her project.